winesapOS/winesapOS/README.md

 ## Hardware

-This guide has been tested on the following devices:
+This project will work on any AMD or Intel x86_64 computer.
+The following devices have been fully tested:

 - 2015-2017 MacBook.
+    - All of the hardware works out-of-the-box.
 - 2016-2017 MacBook Pro.
     - [Compatiblity guide](https://github.com/Dunedan/mbp-2016-linux).